 Do I need to be a Maryland resident to bet on sports online in the state?

-No, when online sportsbooks launch, you will not need to be a resident to register and bet with a Maryland sports betting website or app.
-However, you will need to prove that you are over the age of 21.
+No, you do not need to be a resident to register and bet with a Maryland sports betting website or app.
+However, you will need to prove that you are over the age of 21, and gamble from within state boundaries.

 Who regulates sports betting in Maryland?